jtirila/CarND-Traffic-Sign-Classifier-Project/WRITEUP_TIRILA_JM.md

 described in the cell and I won't repeat it here.
 To summarize, I plotted a bar chart containing the numbers of examples in each class, and then some examples of each class.

-As a first preprocessing step, I augment the data so that each class is approximately equally represented in the training data set.
-This could be done by just copying some images over and over, but I figured it is better to introduce "new" examples by performing some slight alterations of the images while copying.

-Hence, I applied some random rotations and scalings to the images.
-FIXME: Below is an example of a traffic sign image and its altered version.

-With this augmentation technique, I ended up with a data set of FIXME examples.

-#### Luminosity normalization

-Looking at the visualizations, it is obvious that the images vary greatly in luminosity and contrast.
-I hence looked for a method to enhance the contrast and also unify the image luminosity / brighness across examples.
-The method I ended up using is to perform histrogram normalization on the Y channel of the image, temporarily first converted into the YUV colorspace format for this procedure.
-The code to do this using OpenCV can be found below.

 ```python
 import cv2
 import numpy as np